seng438-winter-2022/seng438-a3-Hesham-E/Assignment3-ReportTemplate.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

+Each test case was designed to compliment each other.
+For example, the main goal was to increase branch and statement coverage.
+In order to do this, we targeted if statements in the source code by passing in values which would cause conditions to be true or false.
+Once both condititions were evaluated, then we can see coverage increasing.
+The coverage increase from each test is small because the coverage was analyzed without removing all the complimenting test cases.
+Rather, each test case was removed once to evaluate its effect.

 Test case 1: ```firstNaNSecondNull()``` for ```public static Range combineIgnoringNaN(Range range1, Range range2)``` inside ```Range```.
 ```java
      @Test